MikeYaye/Crunchyroll-VPN-Refresher/README.md

 _(Probably doesn't support Crunchyroll Beta)_

 Crunchyroll doesn't immediately show region blocked content after switching to another country through a VPN.
-In order to show the content available in the connected VPN country, this add-on adds a button that remove a cookie and then refreshes the page.
+In order to show the content available in the connected VPN country, this add-on adds a button that removes a cookie and then refreshes the page.

 The button can be found at the top right of the page, next to the "Queue" item.